DenizenScript/Denizen-Beginners-Guide/source/guides/this-guide/dev-faq.md

     :local:
 ```

-### What Programming Languages Is Denizen Similar To?
+### Is Denizen Similar To (Programming Language Here)?

+If **(Programming Language Here)** Is C/C#/Java/JavaScript/anything else in that range, the answer is firmly "no".
+For the rest, consider the following common comparisons made to Denizen:

 In terms of purely how it appears visually, Denizen often is said to be similar looking to Python.